paytonrules/OCDSpec/README.md

+### NOTE: This is the bleeding edge link.
+For the official release go to http://paytonrules.com/OCDSpec/

 ## OCDSpec
 ### The Objective-C Unit Testing framework for the Obsessive Compulsive.

 OCDSpec is meant to be easy to setup, easy to use, and a joy to work with.
 Inspired by both RSpec and Jasmine it has a friendly syntax that should easy to pick up for any developer familiar with BDD frameworks and uses Objective-C features rather than simply porting another XUnit.
 A sample spec looks as follows: